 The School Social Work Program is a School-based Program of Study.
 You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
 SSA students apply to Programs of Study during their first year.

-Designed for students in the Clinical Practice concentration, the School Social Work Program offers a specialized curriculum leading to Type 73 Certification that enables students to become effective practitioners within the context of the public school system.
+Designed for students in the Clinical Practice concentration, the School Social Work Program offers a specialized curriculum leading to Professional Educator Licensure with School Social Work Endorsement (the PEL, formerly known as Type 73 Certification) issued through the Illinois State Board of Education.
+The School Social Work Program enables students to become effective practitioners within the context of the public school system.
 Students build the knowledge, skills, values, and experience applicable to work in a variety of school settings.

-Fieldwork is a critical component of each of the School-based Programs.
-Students work in a variety of urban and suburban settings and have opportunities to develop relationships with students, families, school staff and the community-at-large.
+Fieldwork is a critical component of the School Social Work Program.
+Students work in a variety of urban and suburban public school settings and have opportunities to develop relationships with students, families, school staff and the community-at-large.
 The scope of work may include working directly with children, collaborating with teachers, developing systems of support that impact school structures, and connecting the school with local resources to promote academic success as well as healthy social and emotional development.

 SSA alumni are at the forefront of education.
 With strong problem solving, multidisciplinary, and interpersonal skills, they are working at the intersection of social work and education at a variety of practice and policy levels.

-Alumni of SSA’s School-based Programs are uniquely prepared to promote student learning and well-being, address academic and non-academic barriers to learning, develop comprehensive and cohesive academic and social supports, and understand and apply diverse frameworks for evidence-based practice and program development.
+Alumni of SSA’s School Social Work Program of Study are uniquely prepared to promote student learning and well-being, address academic and non-academic barriers to learning, develop comprehensive and cohesive academic and social supports, and understand and apply diverse frameworks for evidence-based practice and program development.

 Director, School Social Work Program